component/reactive/Readme.md

 ### reactive(string | element, model, [options])

 Create a new reactive instance using `string` or `element` as the template and `model` as the data object.
+This binds a DOM element to a model.

 If you do not have a data model and want to specify options, you can pass `null` or `{}`.
 Remember you **must** have this argument before the options argument.